georgewilde/gatsby-starter-wilde-creations/README.md

 ## 😁 Have Fun

-If you have any questions please feel free to reach out directly to getorge@wildecreations.co.uk.
+If you have any questions please feel free to reach out directly at george@wildecreations.co.uk.